da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Set up a basic iRODS > 3.2 installation with one default resource of type cache, pointing to "somewhere" (as described in the getting started document).
 Make sure the installation is installed as ICAT-Enabled.

+To certain properties of your installation we will refer later in the text.

+    [irodsuser] - irods user name as set in the ~/.irods/.irodsEnv [irodspassword] - irods password as set in the ~/.irods/.irodsEnv [irodszone] - irodsZone as set in the ~/.irods/.irodsEnv

+The .irodsEnv we refer to here must be the one of the user which will run the ContentBroker.

 ### Create iRODS resources and adjust existing folder layout

 iRODS Servers (as well in federated or in resource server mode) know two types of resources: